ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/README.md

 2. Select the folder where you have your images.
 Remember to have all the directories as explained in the 'Directories hierarchy'.
 3. Go to 'Cells/labelledSequence', where you will find the labelled image for each Z plane.
 4. Find the invalid cells (i.e. cells that does not have the correct neighbours), which will be at the tips of the salivary gland.
-5. When the pop-up dialog shown, insert the numbers of the no valid cells (**comma-sepparted**, e.g. '1, 2, 3, 4').
+5. When the pop-up dialog shown 'Insert the non-valid cells', insert the IDs of the no valid cells (**comma-sepparted**, e.g. '1, 30, 3, 95') and click 'ok!'.
+6. A plot showing from the basal layer (left) and apical (right):
+	1. At top: The layer with all the cells that forms the tube.
+	2. At bottom: The tube in black and the layer with the missing cells.
+Also in the title there are the ids of the cells.
+7.

+From step to step, it could take some time.

 ### Directories hierarchy